In this guide, you’ll learn:

 - What can I do if I’m struggling to squat clean with a barbell?

-If you’re struggling with a barbell substitue it for dumbbells and complete the same motions with them.
+If you’re struggling with a barbell substitute it for dumbbells and complete the same motions with them.

 - How can I improve my squat cleans?

-Ensure correct form, our biggest tips are to watch that your feet are hip-width apart and increase the width of yoour grip on the bar making it wider.
+Ensure correct form, our biggest tips are to watch that your feet are hip width apart and increase the width of your grip on the bar making it wider.

-The squat clean is a phenomenal exercise that develops full body strength and power.
-It’s a great movement to use if that is your goal,
+The squat clean is a phenomenal exercise that develops full body strength and explosive power.
+It’s a great movement to use if that is your goal.

 The squat clean is the preferred variation of the clean exercise any time the bar is loaded with heavy weights.